-Since 2003, no new treatments for AD have been approved by the FDA, representing a significant unmet medical need.
-Despite clinical trials of numerous agents over a wide range of mechanisms, including small molecule inhibitors and monoclonal antibodies developed to treat tau and β -amyloid deposition, respectively, no disease-modifying treatments have been successfully developed.
-There are currently only five FDA-approved treatments for AD, and these treatments are widely considered to only briefly and modestly improve AD symptoms, ultimately failing to prevent or slow disease progression.
-Without a disease-modifying treatment, many AD patients require daily supportive care from their families or other caregivers.
+Since 2003, only one new treatment for AD has been approved by the FDA, representing a significant unmet medical need.
+Despite clinical trials of numerous agents over a wide range of mechanisms, including small molecule inhibitors developed to treat tau deposition, only one disease-modifying treatment, which treats $\beta$ amyloid deposition, has been successfully developed.
+There are currently only six FDA-approved treatments for AD, and five of these treatments are widely considered to only briefly and modestly improve AD symptoms, ultimately failing to prevent or slow disease progression.
+Patients may develop AD irrespective of $\beta$ amyloid deposition.
+Without a disease-modifying treatment that targets the underlying cause of AD, many AD patients require daily supportive care from their families or other caregivers.